 Support is available to apply to schemes such as National Citizen Service and university access schemes to help students interested in studying for careers in medicine or dentistry.

 Our trips, visits and talks programme will be guided by the current Covid-19 restrictions in place.

-Politics students visited Parliament and the Supreme Court in Westminster and Psychology students observed attachment behaviour in animals at Chester Zoo.
+Our Politics students have visited Parliament and the Supreme Court in Westminster and Psychology students have been able to observe attachment behaviour in animals at Chester Zoo.